hftamayo/obsidiandev/fullstack/devdays/02_portoflio/01_proyectos/02_middle/00_the roadmap.md

 Your architectural thinking is already at senior level - now you need to demonstrate execution and operational maturity.
 The job market values developers who can ship reliable, maintainable systems, not just write clean code.

 ___
-## should I stick the next 6 months on gorresttodo+reacttodo?

-**Yes, exactly!** You understood perfectly.
-Focus the next 6 months on your **Go REST API + React frontend** combo.
-This gives you:

-## The Strategic Advantage

-**Two projects that complement each other** rather than four separate incomplete ones:

-- Go API showcases your backend architecture skills
-- React frontend demonstrates full-stack capability
-- Together they form a **complete platform** you can demo

 ## 6-Month Focused Plan